Fall of Barcelona: Recovery

 Except some harbour facilities, heavily bombed by Nationalist aviation, the city infrastructure did not suffer major losses during the war; out of 60,000 buildings in the municipal inventory, only 3,000 were listed as damaged.
-Some 0.6m cubic metres of rubble had to be removed (in comparison, 22m was removed from Warsaw in 1945–1949).
+Some 0.6m cubic metres of rubble had to be removed (in comparison, 22m was removed from Warsaw in 1945–1949 and perhaps even 25m from Breslau).
 Most damage was repaired by the early 1940s, though in some cases new streets -e.g. what is now Carrer de l'Almirall Cervera- were delineated in destroyed quarters.
 In some cases removing the damage took longer, e.g. the zoological garden re-opened in the mid-1940s.
 Municipal and provincial services resumed service almost immediately, e.g. the metro was re-opened on 2 February 1939 and train connections 3 days later.
 Much effort was dedicated to the restoration of churches, almost all damaged or otherwise vandalised, with priority given to the Catedral, la Sagrada Família, el Tibidabo and Pedralbes; in cases of totally destroyed houses of worship, religious services were held out in the open until full reconstruction.
 Economically, the city recovered fairly quickly from the wartime period.
-The provincial industrial output exceeded that of 1935 already in 1941.
+The provincial industrial output already exceeded that of 1935 in 1941.
 Catalonia developed faster than other regions, e.g. Barcelona consistently consumed more cement -a typical indicator of measuring dynamics of the construction business- than Madrid or Valencia, and at times even twice as much.